-The school online safety policy outlines how risks will be addressed to protect and educate learners and staff.
-It also incorporates the use of mobile and smart technology.
-Security protection procedures which meet the Cyber security standards for schools and colleges are
+The school online safety policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate learners and staff.
+It also incorporates the use of mobile and smart technology and appropriate filtering and monitoring on school devices and networks..
+Security protection procedures which meet the Cyber security standards for schools and colleges are in place in order to safeguard the systems, staff and learners and review the effectiveness of these procedures to keep up with ever evolving cyber-crime technologies.